-Subject Areas: Economic Education, Information Technology, State and Local Public Finance
+Subject Areas: Economic Education, Information Technology, Economics of Sports, State and Local Public Finance

 Ph.D., Economics, Rutgers University

 B.A.
 Economics, Clark University